TaygaHoshi/tt-project/Classes/Scout.md

 1. Cure a debilitating or a harmful status effect of your choosing, or
 2. Grant 10 temporary health for 1 round.

+## Survival Training
+Choose one of the following abilities.
+You gain that ability passively against attacks from exploitable foes:
+1. *Improved Reflexes*: You have a +1 bonus to Parry, Evasion and Reflection.
+2. *Strong Will:* You have a +1 bonus to Constitution, Faith and Willpower.
+3. #TODO